 Paycheck stubs offer insights into a few key areas of employee pay, including:

-Your employee’s gross wages are the total amount your employee has earned before any income tax or other deductions are removed from their pay.
+Your employee’s gross wages (sometimes referred to as gross income) are their pre-tax wages.
+This is the total amount your employee has earned before any federal income tax, state income tax and other deductions are removed from their pay.

 If you have hourly employees, their gross wages are calculated by multiplying their hourly rate by the number of hours worked in any given pay period.
 So, for example, if you have an employee that has a $20 hourly rate and they work 80 hours in a pay period, their gross wages would be $1600 ($20 x 80).